d12frosted/elpa-mirror/gnu/corfu-readme.txt

     styled SVG icons based on monochromatic icon sets like material design.

-  • [pcmpl-args]: Extend the Eshell/Shell Pcomplete mechanism with support for many more commands.
-Similar to the Fish shell, Pcomplete uses man page parsing to dynamically retrieve the completions and helpful annotations.
-This package brings Eshell completions to another level!

   • [Tempel]: Tiny template/snippet package with templates in Lisp syntax, which can be used in conjunction with Corfu.